Almost every home in America has at least one power tool, but many homeowners are not always sure how and when to use them.

-When working with any type of power tool, always remember to put safety first.
+When working with any type of power tool, always practice safety.
 By following these simple guidelines, you will be able to use your power tools in the safest manner possible.

 - Follow the manufacturer’s guidelines and directions

-- Wear clothing that does not hang or dangle loosely
+- Wear eye protection and clothing that does not hang or dangle loosely

 - If wearing gloves, make sure they are leather

-- Make sure that the safety guards are in place and working
+- Confirm that safety guards are in place and working

 - Replace damaged parts or damaged tools before using them